VHS Revival attempts to understand what was never meant to be understood

 Oh, come on, babe.
 I want to do it with the mask on.Steve Haley

 The man at the helm would be lifelong horror fan Rob Zombie.
 A former musician who had achieved notable mainstream success with ultra-violent grindhouse movies House of 1000 Corpses and The Devil’s Rejects, he hardly seemed like the man for the job, but despite the kind of splatter he had become synonymous with, The Devil’s Rejects was able to make its extreme violence palatable thanks to an anarchic sense of humour.
 It wasn’t a great movie, not by any means, but it was more than just violence for the sake of it.
 Whatever his plans were for the Myers character, it would be difficult to produce something as pointless and as underwhelming as 2002‘s reality TV borefest Halloween Resurrection, a movie that killed off series protagonist Laurie Strode for a second time thanks to multiple timelines that now total 5.
-After turning the series into a veritable Scream clone with Halloween: H20, Dimension Films had a shot at redemption, and as always fans of the franchise were quietly hopeful.
+With Rob Zombie’s Halloween, Dimension Films had a shot at redemption, and as always fans of the franchise were quietly hopeful.

 I for one was mortified by what Zombie did to the Myers character ― as much as he seems to adore the series, he’d clearly failed to learn the lessons of past efforts.
 I chose to review the Director’s Cut.
 After all, that was the director’s original vision, and I didn’t want to rain on the theatrical cut only to discover that another version existed that was a marked improvement on what the studio had deemed worthy.
 Ironically, the theatrical cut, which I watched some time after for comparison reasons, was marginally less offensive.